Defense of Azakh

-The Defense of Azakh was one of the few remaining pockets of resistance during the Assyrian genocide that took place in Azakh (ܐܙܟ).
-Ottoman authorities labeled these pockets of resistance the Midyat Rebellion after Midyat, the largest Assyrian town in Tur Abdin.
+The Defense of Azakh took place between August 18, 1915 and November 21, 1915 and was one of the few remaining pockets of resistance during the Assyrian genocide that took place in Azakh (ܐܙܟ).
 The Azakh defense was coupled with the Defense of Iwardo, which also took place during Sayfo.

 The story of the defense remains significant to the memory of the survivors of the massacre and their descendants, as it showed the willingness of the Assyrians to defend themselves and their homeland at a dangerous time.
 Despite the attempts of Ottoman authorities and Kurdish tribes to inflict more death on the Christians of Azakh, they were unsuccessful and were eventually forced to withdraw their forces.